tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

 Welcome students back!
 Indicate that this is the start of Day 2 for interactive visualizations using PyViz.

+Open the slideshow, navigate to the Plotly section, and quickly highlight the following:

-Start the class by explaining that **hvPlot** is not the only visualization package that can be used to create interactive visualizations.
+**hvPlot** is not the only visualization package that can be used to create interactive visualizations.

 * Plotly Express is a package similar to hvPlot, offering many of the same plots as hvPlot (bar, line, scatter, etc.) but more as well (e.g., parallel coordinates and parallel categories plots).